ericcgu/digitalocean_k8s_challenge_2021/README.md

 ## Digital Ocean and K8s Setup

 I installed the DO command line tool and created a K8s cluster via the UI.
 I added the credentials to the K8s cluster to my local machine.

-I created a deployment as well as a Load Balancer Service to expose my API endpoint to the Internet
+I created a deployment as well as a Load Balancer Service to expose my API endpoint to the Ingress.

+Typically I would use Traefik but this is out of scope.

 ``` brew install doctl```